 - Portability: Lightweight panels allow for easy transport to remote or affected areas.

-- Durability: Resist harsh UAE conditions, ensuring reliability during prolonged use.
+- Durability: Resist harsh DUBAI conditions, ensuring reliability during prolonged use.

 - Desert Relief: Cabins withstand sandstorms and heat, suitable for emergencies in remote areas.